 - Roast for 10 minutes, toss and then roast an additional 10 minutes, or until beans are desired tenderness.
-I like mine with a bit of a bite.
-If nuts aren’t toasted when beans are done, use tongs to remove beans and turn the temperature of the oven up to 450.
-Keep your eye on the almonds as they toast so you don't burn them, they may only need another couple of minutes.
+I like mine with a bit of a bite, so I take them out after about 15 minutes total roasting time.
+Keep an eye on the almonds too, so they don't burn.

 - Serve warm or at room temp.